BraydonTGS/HubSpot/README.md

 The Results are Exported to a TestOutput Folder inside the TestProject.Business

-In the TestBase Class update the _outputDirectory property to a directory where you want test files outputed.
+In the TestBase Class update the _outputDirectory property by replacing ADD YOUR FILE PATH HERE - With your Repository Location.

 ## Architecture